GanshengT/GanshengT.github.io/_posts/2026-05-08-building-the-perceived-reality-part-ii-finding-the-one-order.md

 ## 1. The conflict

-Evolutionary fitness seems to demand survival, so sacrifice appears to violate nature.
+As a living organism, sacrifice appears to violate the natural impulse to live.
 A procedural rule can produce a result that feels unfair, so substantive justice appears to stand against procedure.

 The school of thought based on "order" holds that conflict arises when we flatten a vertical order into a horizontal either/or.
 Earlier phases serve later ones; later phases fulfill earlier ones.
 The apparent opposition is often an illusion produced by forgetting the order of root and branch.